-HLO HELIGUARD AND FIREGUARD

-1. Verifies helicopter time of arrival 30 min 1.
-Musters at least 15 minutes before arrival.

-before the notified time.
+HLO HELIGUARD AND FIREGUARD 1.
+Verifies helicopter time of arrival 30 min 1.
+Musters at least 15 minutes before arrival. before the notified time.
 2. Prepares cargo for dispatch.
 2. Musters on the helideck at least 20 min 3.
 Checks and prepares fire-fighting equipment.

-before arrival.
-4. Receives the manifest and information about the

-3. Verifies that any standby vessel in the number of arriving and departing passengers, if

-vicinity is informed of the helicopter's relevant.

-arrival, and that no vessels are within 500 • Please note: Check the number of XBR pax on

-metres in the 180° zone or, if higher than the manifest against the number of pax with XBR

-the helideck, the 210° zone. bands, and plan for XBR passengers entering the

-4. Informs the helicopter of possible vessels helicopter first.

-within 1000 metres.
+4. Receives the manifest and information about the before arrival.
+3. Verifies that any standby vessel in the number of arriving and departing passengers, if vicinity is informed of the helicopter's relevant. arrival, and that no vessels are within 500 Please note: Check the number of XBR pax on metres in the 180° zone or, if higher than the manifest against the number of pax with XBR the helideck, the 210° zone. bands, and plan for XBR passengers entering the 4.
+Informs the helicopter of possible vessels helicopter first. within 1000 metres.
 5. Put on required equipment and portable VHF.

-Vessels located in the approach sector,

-even beyond 1000m, could complicate an

-approach and should be mentioned, if possible.

-F Obtains information on the arriving

-5. helicopter, including estimated time of

-arrival, scope and location of cargo,

-number of passengers and possible fuel

-requirements.
-In the event of difficult

-weather conditions/special cargoes,

-assesses the need to requisition extra

-personnel.

-6. Reports all known or unknown drone

-••• observations to the pilots.

-7. Ensures that the current daily inspection

-of helideck and refuelling plant has been

-completed, with satisfactory results.

-8. Furthermore, checks that the helicopter's

-landing area is cleared of obstacles and

-loose objects.

-9. Checks that any railings near the stairs are

-lowered.

-10 .
-Briefs heliguard and fireguard, and

-possibly assigns duties to them.
+possible.
+5. Obtains information on the arriving helicopter, including estimated time of arrival, scope and location of cargo, number of passengers and possible fuel requirements.
+In the event of difficult weather conditions/special cargoes, assesses the need to requisition extra personnel.